guming3d/azure-openai-benchmark/tools/README.md

     Error: --request-ratio must be between 0.0 and 1.0 (inclusive).
     ```

+*   If `--request-ratio < 1.0` and `--texts-dir` is not provided or invalid, an error will be thrown:
+    ```
+    Error: --texts-dir is required when --request-ratio is less than 1.0.
+    Error: Texts directory '<texts_dir>' not found or invalid.
+    Error: No files found in texts directory '<texts_dir>'.
+    ```

-*   If no images are found in the image directory, an error will be thrown:
+*   If `--request-ratio > 0.0` and no images are found in the image directory, an error will be thrown:
     ```
     Error: No image files found in '<image_dir>'.
     ```